EZASP - Facilitating the Usage of ASP: Answer Set Programming

 ASP also admits a number of additional language constructs which will be important in the remainder of the paper, and we recall these in the following.

 \paragraph{Constant Declaration}

-The \texttt{const} directive allows for the definition of values that are fixed throughout the program.
-They act as a symbolic placeholder for specific values and can be changed when running the program.
-In clingo syntax, a constant declaration is written as: \(\#const \; \; constant\_name \; = \; value.\)

-Here, \(constant\_name\) is a string starting with a lowercase letter, and \(value\) is the fixed value that is assigned to the constant.
-After assigning a value to a constant, the user can use the constant name as a replacement to the fixed value, leading to more readable and more easily modifiable code.
+The \texttt{const} directive allows for the definition of values that, once set, are fixed throughout the program.
+In clingo \cite{clingo}, a constant declaration is written as: \(\#const \; \; constant\_name \; = \; value.\) Here, \(constant\_name\) is a string starting with a lowercase letter, and \(value\) is the fixed value that is assigned to the constant.
+The value can be re-set on program call.

 \paragraph{Choice Rules}